publiclab/mapknitter/.github/first-timers-issue-template.md

 - [ ] 📝 **Update** the file [$FILENAME]($BRANCH_URL) in the `$REPO` repository (press the little pen Icon) and edit the line as shown below.

+To get help installing the application on your computer, see [the project README](https://github.com/publiclab/mapknitter/tree/main/README.md) and get help at #307

 [See this page](https://code.publiclab.org/#r=all) for some help in taking your first steps!

 Below is a "diff" showing in red (and a `-`) which lines to remove, and in green (and a `+`) which lines to add: